sajid-islam/dummy-shop-nextjs/README.md

 # 🛍️ Next.js E-commerce App

 A modern and responsive **E-commerce web application** built with **Next.js, Redux Toolkit, and RTK Query**.
-It features category browsing, product search, cart & wishlist with local storage, and smooth user experience.
+It features category browsing, product search, and smooth user experience.

 ---